surajpandey111/AI_Powered_Schemes/README.md

 Proof of Work
 The chatbot has been tested and deployed successfully.
 Below is a screenshot demonstrating its functionality, where it recommends the UP Scholarship for a 10th-grade student from Maharashtra:

-You can also view this on the live app under the "Proof of Work" section.
-Project Structure

-app.py: Main Streamlit script for the chatbot interface. requirements.txt: List of dependencies. proof_of_work.png: Screenshot of the chatbot in action.
-README.md: This file.

 Team Participants

 Suraj Kumar Pandey(Team Leader)